nabilnaja/leetcode-python/LeetcodeCards/RecursionII/leetcode489/readme.md

 * Complexity analysis

-Time complexity: .
+Time complexity: O(n - m). n is the number of cells in the room, and m is the number of obstacles

-Space complexity: .
+Space complexity: O(n - m).

 * keyword : Recursion-card backtracking